cdk-patterns/serverless/the-destined-lambda/python/README.md

 ## When You Would Use This Pattern
-If you are building an asyncronous, event driven flow but step functions seem too heavy weight for your current needs.
+If you are building an asynchronous, event driven flow but step functions seem too heavy weight for your current needs.

 Alternatively As illustrated in this implementation, you can use it to strip custom logic for sending events to EventBridge from your Lambdas